Rashid Lombard: Background

-Rashid Lombard was born in Port Elizabeth, Eastern Cape, South Africa on 10 April 1951.
+Rashid Lombard was born in Port Elizabeth, South Africa, on 10 April 1951.
 His family moved to Cape Town in the early 1960s.
 Lombard trained as an architectural draughtsman and then worked as an industrial photographer for the construction company, Murray and Roberts, before becoming a photojournalist covering Africa, and, particularly, South Africa where he focussed on photographing the rise of the democratic movement.

+Lombard died on 4 June 2025, at the age of 74.

 Early career

-In the 1980s he worked for the BBC, NBC, AFP and a number of progressive publications such as Grassroots and South.
+In the 1980s, he worked for the BBC, NBC, AFP and a number of progressive publications such as Grassroots and South.
 His work has been part of exhibitions all over southern Africa, including the University of Zimbabwe in 1983 and the Staffrider exhibitions of 1984 and 1985.
 In 1985 his work formed part of the exhibition and book, South Africa: The Cordoned Heart, Essays by Twenty South African Photographers, edited by Omar Badsha and published in New York.
 He was a member of the Vukalisa artists' collective which promoted community-based cultural activities.

 Cape Town International Jazz Festival

 In the mid 1990s he became station manager at Fine Music Radio, and then programming manager at P4 Smooth Jazz Radio.
-In 1998 Lombard approached the director of the North Sea Jazz Festival to stage a local festival in Cape Town.
-This was the start of the Cape Town International Jazz Festival, now in its 14th year.
-The Mandela Bay Music Festival was launched in Port Elizabeth, his home town, in 2011 with George Benson playing to a 28 000 strong crowd.
+In 1998, Lombard approached the director of the North Sea Jazz Festival to stage a local festival in Cape Town.
+This was the start of the Cape Town International Jazz Festival.
+The Mandela Bay Music Festival was launched in Port Elizabeth, his hometown, in 2011 with George Benson playing to a 28,000 strong crowd.
 Similar jazz festivals have been held in Mozambique and Angola and there are plans to expand into the rest of Africa including Namibia, Tanzania and Botswana.

-The Cape Town International Jazz Festival brings more than 40 musicians to perform over two days attracting in excess of 30 000 people.
-It has been ranked in 2007 fourth in the world, below Montreaux and New Orleans Jazz and Heritage Festival and above the North Sea jazz Festival.
+The Cape Town International Jazz Festival brings more than 40 musicians to perform over two days attracting in excess of 30,000 people.
 Part of the week-long program focuses on workshops, training and mentoring sessions to develop music appreciation and performance.
 Top performers at the 2013 festival included the Buena Vista Social Club, Mi Casa, Jimmy Dludlu, Jill Scott, and Gregory Porter.